 I said, “Maybe hire someone just to listen.
 I don’t know.
 I’m not there yet.
 I’ll worry about it then.”

-(And that’s what I did, when we were getting a hundred albums a day.
-The coolest full-time job in the world went to Pamela Rooney, who would listen to every new arrival, and do the internal recommendations.)
+And that’s what I did.
+When we were getting a hundred albums a day, it became someone's full-time job to listen to every new arrival and do the internal recommendations.